Can Federal Court Leave Applications be heard without counsel?

 I think it is a word redolent of the human organ, the ear.

-I may be wrong, but what you think?
+I may be wrong, but what do you think?

 .
 In conclusion…

-The relevant Federal Law, in section 74 and 75 of the Courts of Judicature Act, expressly use the word ‘hear’.
+The relevant Federal Law, in sections 74 and 75 of the Courts of Judicature Act, expressly use the word ‘hear’.

 The Federal Court Rules and Form 11, likewise, use the word, ‘hear’.